nlhkabu/nlhkabu.github.io/_posts/2018-04-27-talk-python-to-me.md

   light: 669dbd

 title: My guest appearance on the Talk Python to Me podcast
-summary: Together with Ernest Durbin III and Dustin Ingram, I had the opportunity to speak about the new PyPI on the Talk Python to Me podcast
+summary: Together with Ee Durbin III and Dustin Ingram, I had the opportunity to speak about the new PyPI on the Talk Python to Me podcast
 comments: 'off'

 ---